A Tbilisi Itinerary for 2 Days: How to See All The Highlights?

 Time spent here: 1–2 hours

 If you thought Leghvtakhevi Canyon was a nice break from the hustle and bustle, you’ll be ecstatic to visit this next place.
-Tbilisi’s Mziuri Park is like a Central Park, but outside of the city center in Vake district, about 4 km (2.5 mi) from the sulphur bath area, so put your walking legs on or take a cab.
+Tbilisi’s Mziuri Park is like Central Park, but outside of the city center in the Vake district, about 4 km (2.5 mi) from the sulfur bath area, so put your walking legs on or take a cab.

 Mziuri isn’t just a big park with numerous sculptures, but it’s a secret area with great coffee shops!
 And that’s a big yes in my book.
 The reason for all this delicious caffeine is probably the several university buildings that surround the park.
 Thanks, students!